lnxjedi/gopherbot-doc/doc/src/extensiondev/local.md

 c:general/u:alice ->
 ```

 Once you're robot has bootstrapped to the directory and created the `custom/` subdirectory, you can press `<ctrl-d>` to exit the robot, or open another terminal window in the same directory to use **Gopherbot's** CLI commands, discussed in the next section.
+When you're finished, it's good practice to remove all but the `.env` file and `gopherbot` symlink, to avoid working with a stale repository.